-(CDD) (Code paras 8, 11, 12, 13) Required before or during Higher Risk (CDD and ECDD)(EDD) (Code para 15) Foreign PEPs & Higher Risk Domestic PEPs (Code para 14 and (Code para 15.)
-(Code para 14 and Required before or during (Code para 15.)
-Required before or during 15 where Required before or during , , applicable) Identification information I redained before of during (Customer) the formation of the Consider relationship additional Verification of that Generally required before or information and information during the formation of the verification in (Customer) relationship, but in very addition to limited circumstances may be undertaken following the standard CDD establishment of the requirements. business relationship As well as Identification information Required before or during further research (Underlying customer, the formation of the where As per standard or persons acting on behalf of, relationship considered higher risk as beneficial owners) necessary, in determined by Verification of that Reasonable measures order to risk assessment. information generally required before or understand the (Underlying customer, during the formation of the background of a persons acting on behalf of, relationship, but in very customer and beneficial owners, legal limited circumstances may their business. status) be undertaken following the then business. , establishment of the business relationship Purpose / intended nature Required before or during Required before of relationship the formation of the or during the · relationship formation of the ' relationship Source of Funds Reasonable measures to Reasonable establish measures to establish Source of Wealth No legislative requirement - Reasonable Reasonable best practice only measures to measures to ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' establish establish Obtain senior management No legislative requirement No legislative Required before approval to take on requirement relationship is business ' established Ongoing monitoring Ongoing and effective Ongoing and Must perform • monitoring effective ongoing and effective consider enhanced additional monitoring ongoing monitoring monitoring monitoring, also consider additional effective enhanced
+Lower and Standard Risk (CDD) (Code paras 8, 11, 12, 13) Higher Risk (CDD and ECDD)(EDD) (Code para 15) Foreign PEPs & Higher Risk Domestic PEPs (Code para 14 and 15 where Identification (Customer) Verification of that information (Customer) Identification information (Underlying customer, persons acting on behalf of, beneficial owners) Verification of that information (Underlying customer, persons acting on behalf of, beneficial owners, legal Required before or during the formation of the relationship Generally required before or during the formation of the relationship, but in very limited circumstances may be undertaken following the establishment of the business relationship Required before or during the formation of the relationship Reasonable measures generally required before or during the formation of the relationship, but in very limited circumstances may Consider additional information and verification in addition to standard CDD requirements.
+As well as further research where considered necessary, in order to understand the background of a customer and their business.
+As per standard or higher risk as determined by risk assessment.
+Purpose / intended nature of relationship be undertaken following the establishment of the business relationship Required before or during the formation of the relationship Required before or during the formation of the relationship Source of Funds Reasonable measures to establish Reasonable measures to establish Source of Wealth No legislative requirement - best practice only Reasonable measures to establish Reasonable measures to establish Obtain senior management approval to take on business No legislative requirement No legislative requirement Required before relationship is established Ongoing monitoring Ongoing and effective monitoring Ongoing and effective monitoring, also consider additional ongoing monitoring Must perform ongoing and effective enhanced monitoring